-In this Gordon Ramsay MasterClass review, we’ll see if his class on home cooking lives up to its promises and delivers a course worthy of your investment.
+In this Gordon Ramsay MasterClass review, we’ll see if his online course on home cooking actually helps you to learn new skills and new recipes you can use in your home kitchen.

 Gordon Ramsay, the energetic, boastful, and rough-around-the-edges chef, begins his MasterClass on Cooking (Part 1) with an elegant promise.

 What you are going to see for the first time ever is real detail, real understanding, and finesse brought together from start to finish.
 You’ll see a side to me across this class that I don’t think has ever been shown before.

 The gregarious world-renowned chef and television personality might not be your first idea of a MasterClass chef.
 However, after watching Ramsay’s class I’ve grown to respect his culinary talents as well as his love of sharing his craft.

 I set out to answer one question: Will Gordon Ramsay’s MasterClass teach you to become a better cook at home?